liferay/headlessapis.wedeploy.io/content/docs/user-account/examples.md

 ---
+mainPage: false
-title: User Account Examples
+title: Examples
 description: Examples of Calls to User Account API
 weight: 1
 ---

 ### Examples

-You can find more examples in the following [link](/docs/general/examples.html).
+You can find more examples [here](/docs/general/examples.html).